 Editor’s Note: Lucky grew up in hair salons, and declares them her comfort zone (as you’ll hear in Radio Kingston’s episode).
 But it took her a while to settle in to her permanent position behind the chair.
 Lucky did a lot of hair clippering during home visits.
 Some of her trans and gay clients were not comfortable leaving their homes to come into a traditional salon or barber shop.
 As is common with hair stylists, when Lucky left or moved, many of her clients followed her wherever she went.
-During Lucky’s travels up and down the river, she fell in love with Beacon and set up a hair salon in the Old Beacon High School, which she describes as “a speakeasy private barbershop right inside of the old guidance counselors office.”
+During Lucky’s travels up and down the Hudson River, she fell in love with Beacon and set up a hair salon in the old Beacon High School, which she describes as “a speakeasy private barbershop right inside of the old guidance counselor’s office.”
 Recently, she moved to Main Street, in the little brick building near the public library and Glazed Over Donuts.

-Q: What was it like when your barber shop was in the Old Beacon High School?
+Q: What was it like when your barber shop was in the old Beacon High School?

 LUCKY: So good.
 I shared space with Mimi Longo, the musician, so between us there were always people in and out all day and we would hang hard even after work in our space.

 Q: You describe yourself as a Lady Barber.
 What does that mean for someone visiting your shop?
 Do you do men’s hair only?
 Do you do women’s hair?

 LUCKY: I am just not a man’s barber.
 I cut everybody’s hair.
 I exclude no one from my chair.
 It’s a place to create the safe space to become more you.
 So I really help try and embrace that feeling.
 There is no room for judgment there.
 It’s a predominantly men’s trade.
 But I like to make it known that I’m a woman just mostly for the other person’s comfort and preference.
 I have had men turn me down for a haircut when I am in a walk-in barber shop because I am a woman.